infinitered/ignite/docs/advanced-guides/tour.md

 Notice that there are several functions under the `ignite` extension.
 For example, `context.ignite.addModule()` is in `./src/extensions/ignite/addModule.js`.

+We often use extensions for namespacing and organizing various tools and data that we need in the CLI.

 #### Tests

 `ignite-cli` tests are fairly straightforward.
 For any new commands or extensions you might add, we recommend adding tests for them here.